 Bala Miller & The Great Music Pirameeds Of Afrika – Ikon Allah

 Sir Victor Uwaifo & His Melody Maestroes – Akuyan Ekassa

 Shina Williams & His African Percussionists – Agboju Logun

 Sunny Ade & His African Beats – Ja Fun Mi (Instrumental)

 We’ve been collecting, enjoying, and releasing African music of many varieties for more than a decade at Strut, but this Fall will be the first time we’ve had the pleasure of releasing a project that touches on Gnawa, the sacred music of Morocco and North Africa.
 The album functions both as an introduction to this rich style, as well as an indication of some of the parallels between Gnawa music and West African Highlife and Afrobeat.
 Whether you’re completely new to Moroccan Gnawa music or not, the Fangnawa Experience project offers a fresh take on African music and cultural exchange.
-The album will be released November 13th, and we’ll be sharing music here soon.
+The album was released November 13th 2012.